uPortal-Attic/uportal-app-framework/docs/messaging-implementation.md

 A given message can have at most one each of the `actionButton`, `moreInfoButton`, and `confirmButton` buttons.

+Historically there was a **messageType** that distinguished between "notification" and "announcement".
+This *no longer has any effect.*

 ## Configuring the mascot announcer